SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 ![Figure: Noah Sussman's bug filter model (2017)](bug-filter.jpg)

-the area of the bug filter changes at each level.
-Unit tests focus solely on product code, but integration tests might include databases or external web-services.
+Note that the area of the bug filter changes at each level.
+Unit tests focus solely on product code, but integration tests might include databases or external web services.
 End-to-end tests cover an even larger architecture.
 Bugs can appear from these new systems without having passed through a previous filter.

-Katrina Clokie in [A Practical Guide to Testing in DevOps](https://leanpub.com/testingindevops) "I imagine the bugs that drop through this filter as being butterflies in all stages of their lifecycle.Unit tests are going to capture the eggs — bugs before they develop into anything of consequence.Integration tests are going to capture the caterpillars.
-These may have arisen from a unit test eggthat has hatched in the integrated environment, or may have crawled into our platform via a thirdparty system.
+Katrina Clokie (in her book [A Practical Guide to Testing in DevOps](https://leanpub.com/testingindevops)) explains this bug filter model as follows:

+> I imagine the bugs that drop through this filter as being butterflies in all stages of their lifecycle.
+Unit tests are going to capture the eggs — bugs before they develop into anything of consequence.
+Integration tests are going to capture the caterpillars.
+These may have arisen from a unit test egg that has hatched in the integrated environment, or may have crawled into our platform via a third-party system.
 End-to-end tests capture the butterflies."
+>     - Katrina Clokie

 ### Further reading